ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 ### CORE Content

 - Rocket Trail VFX: Now supports lower alpha values.
 Smoke or Fire can now be independently controlled.
+- Added Portal VFX: Portals can be used for linking to other games or can be used in game mechanics.
+Supports location capture as well as live location capture.

 ## Changes